-- Q. Why not directly using cryptographic hash functions? - \bullet not randomized in nature \leadsto any form of uniformity rely on assumptions - cryptographic hash functions are heavy to use - output length is typically at least 128 bits → might be too large for applications; truncating output may compromise collision resistance

-- Q. Why not using pseudorandom functions?

-- full-fledged pseudorandomness is overkill for uniform hashing purpose

-- ullet too strong \sim heavy to use
+- Q. Why not directly using cryptographic hash functions? - practical hash such as SHA and AES-based hash are not randomized in nature → any form of uniformity is heuristic, no provable security - provable secure cryptographic hash functions are heavy to use - output length is typically at least 128 bits → might be too large for applications; truncating output may compromise collision resistance - Q. Why not using pseudorandom functions? - full-fledged pseudorandomness is overkill for uniform hashing purpose - \bullet too strong \leadsto heavy to use